flowgrammable/flowsim/README.md

 ###Backend Procedure

+The node packages for the backend install using the typical node process.
+Just change to the backend directory, use the node package manager (npm) to install all packages specified in the package.json file, and then return to the top level directory.

-- cd backend    <- change to the backend directory
+- cd backend
-- npm install   <- install the basic node dependencies
+- npm install
-- cd ..         <- change back to the top level directory
+- cd ..

 ###Frontend Procedure

+The node packages for the frontend install using the typical node process plus some additional hand holding.
+Just change to the frontend directory, use the node package manager (npm) to install all packages specified in the package.json file, then use a special grunt task to finish the package installation, and finally return to the top level directory.

-- cd frontend   <- change to the frontend directory
+- cd frontend
-- npm install   <- install the node dependencies (includes bower)
+- npm install
-- grunt init    <- compile all un-built dependencies
+- grunt init
-- cd ..         <- change back to the top level directory
+- cd ..

 ##Operation